 Date Protein Bar Recipe (Soft & Fudgy)

-If you enjoy bars like Mars or Snickers but want something made with simple ingredients, this is such a good homemade version with extra protein and more staying power.
+If you like bars like Mars or Snickers but want a homemade version with more protein and simple ingredients, these bars are a great choice to keep in the fridge.

-They work beautifully as a healthy dessert after dinner, a sweet snack during the day, or quick fuel before a workout or jog.
+They work beautifully as a healthy dessert after dinner, a sweet snack during the day, or a quick pre workout bite when you need something satisfying and energizing.

 Why You’ll Love These Date Protein Bars

-- High protein and more filling than regular sweets
+- High in protein and much more filling than regular sweets

 - Naturally sweetened with dates

-- Easy to make with no baking needed
+- Easy to make with no baking required

-- Great as dessert, snack, pre workout or post workout fuel
+- Perfect as dessert, snack, pre workout or post workout fuel

 - Made with simple everyday ingredients